alloy/watch-sim/README.md

 ## Random

-I would have called this program ‘Nanny’, as in ‘WatchKit’ -> ‘watch kid’ -> ‘nanny.
+I would have called this program ‘Nanny’, as in ‘WatchKit’ -> ‘watch kid’ -> ‘nanny’.
 Would it have been a stretch?
-Yeah, I though as much.
+Yeah, I thought as much.
 Reality, such a major bummer.